philgooch/ClauseSplitter/README.md

 ClauseSplitter is compatible with [GATE version 7.1](http://www.gate.ac.uk/) and higher.
 Simply create an instance of the JAPE or JAPE Plus Transducer, and point it to the _main.jape_ file in this folder.

 Be sure to add a Tokenizer, Sentence Splitter and POS Tagger to your pipeline before running this plugin.

+You can replace calls to the VG macro with the {VG} annotation if you are using the ANNIE VP Chunker.
+If so, make sure you add VG to the list of input annotations.